INTERKIT/RAWGGames/README.md

 # About the app
-RAWGGames shows lists of games from RAWG Video Games Database API (v1.0) The app shows three horizontal lists with pagination support.
+RAWGGames shows data from RAWG Video Games Database API (v1.0).

+The app shows three horizontal lists with pagination support.
 All games are being persisted in database.
-It also support landscape orientation
+It also supports landscape orientation

 ## Tech Stack
 Template uses a number of open source projects to work properly: